 • That's not really how you spell your name, is it?
 That's a typo at the top of the page, right?

 “Antony”, with no 'h', is my birth name and the correct spelling.
 It's really not that unusual, especially in England, and I am constantly bemused by people who think I misspell my own name.
 I am even more bewildered by people who link to this site with the correct URL, but spell my name wrong in the text of the very same link.

-Where can I read that 'Writing with GTD' blog post you wrote?
-Search isn't finding it!
+• Where can I read that 'Writing with GTD' blog post?
+Search won't find it!

 It's not a blog post.
 To read Getting Things Written, the article Merlin Mann called “A thoughtful, complete, and coherent GTD-based workflow [and] an excellent read”, visit the Articles section.

 • How about that band Antony & the Johnsons?
 Have you heard of them?
 How funny is that?!